SimplyOnMyWay/quil-template/README.md

 clojure -Ttools install io.github.seancorfield/deps-new '{:git/tag "v0.4.13"}' :as new
 ```

-> Note: once the template has been published (to a public git repo), the invocation will be the same, except the `:local/root` dependency will be replaced by a git or Maven-like coordinate.
+> Note: once the template has been published (to a public git repo), the invocation will be the same, except the `:local/root` dependency will be replaced by a git or Maven-like coordinate (per 2nd command above, updated with preferred, likely latest SHA for git commit).

 Run this template project's tests (by default, this just validates your template's `template.edn`
 file -- that it is valid EDN and it satisfies the `deps-new` Spec for template files):